Track: Safety and Security

 This presentation will leverage storytelling to explore the complex journey all men take, regardless of sexual orientation or gender identity, to navigate their own maleness and to connect that journey to the larger context of effective, responsible social services.
 The origin of the presentation is three guys finding an amazing array of similarities and a meaningful set of differences in their own personal histories of working out the notion of masculinity.

-While one is a transgender, heterosexual male; the second is a cisgender, heterosexual male; and the third is a cisgender, bisexual male, the complexities of "being a man" proved to be universal and important for the larger environment of school and foster care within which they all work.
+While one is a transgender, queer male; the second is a cisgender, heterosexual male; and the third is a cisgender, bisexual male, the complexities of "being a man" proved to be universal and important for the larger environment of school and foster care within which they all work.
 The presenters have continued to explore these conversations and examine the research that guides the implications, particularly in the areas of resilience for boys and young men, program models that incorporate aspects of masculinity, and interventions for LGBTQ youth.

 Common questions explored during this workshop include: